syarahmadi/ML_Project_NoteBooks/README.md

 - **PneumoniaDetection_.ipynb**: This project applies deep learning techniques to detect pneumonia from chest X-ray images, demonstrating the power of AI in healthcare.

 - **Prosper_Loan_data.ipynb**: Explore a dataset of loans from Prosper to uncover insights and patterns, utilizing data visualization and machine learning techniques.
+-
+- **Movie_Recommender_System:** Develops a basic recommender system using collaborative filtering with the Python library `surprise`.
+The goal of this system is to recommend movies to users based on their past preferences and the preferences of other users with similar tastes.

 ## Installation